 - Biennials (medium duration)- 40 to 50 Micron thickness

 - Perennials (long duration crops) – 50- 100 Micron thickness

 Black polyethylene mulch

-They do not allow sunlight to pass through them and thus inhibiting the growth of weeds.
+They do not allow sunlight to pass through them, thus inhibiting the growth of weeds.

-3-4 cm of stone or rock layer helps in weed control and facilitates the infiltration of rainwater into the soil.
+3-4 cm of stone or rock layer helps weed control and facilitates rainwater infiltration into the soil.